Taiwanese cuisine: Wine

 Independent winemaking was illegal in Taiwan for a long time due to the monopoly granted to the Taiwan Tobacco and Liquor Corporation.
-Independent winemakers became legal in 2002 and in 2014 a Taiwanese wine won its first gold medal at an international competition.
-In 2019 a red wine from Taichung was awarded a gold medal at the 25th Vinalies Internationales in France.
+Independent winemakers became legal in 2002 and in 2014, a Taiwanese wine won its first gold medal at an international competition.
+In 2019, a red wine from Taichung was awarded a gold medal at the 25th Vinalies Internationales in France.
 Two of the most acclaimed wineries are Domaine Shu Sheng and Weightstone Vineyard Estate & Winery.
-Although it was once largely lost Taiwan's indigenous winemaking culture is staging a comeback.
+Although it was once largely lost, Taiwan's indigenous winemaking culture is staging a comeback.

 Sake

 Sake consumption started during the Japanese colonial period.
 The first sake was made in Taiwan in 1914, the largest contemporary domestic brand is Yuchun produced by the Taiwan Tobacco and Liquor Corporation.
 A number of smaller producers also exist with an emphasis placed on unique products made with local rice.
 Taiwan also imports large amounts of sake from Japan.
-It's proximity and the volume of the trade allows merchants in Taiwan to stock fresh and limited production sake which is not widely available elsewhere outside Japan.
+Its proximity and the volume of the trade allows merchants in Taiwan to stock fresh and limited production sake which is not widely available elsewhere outside Japan.

 Fine dining

 Fine dining in Taiwan is often of a mixed identity.
 For example, wedding banquets in Taiwan typically feature Japanese sashimi as the first course with traditional Taiwanese and Chinese dishes following.
+In the 21st century, indigenous ingredients, dishes, and techniques have made their way into high end restaurants.

+In 2018, La Liste listed 10 restaurants in Taiwan among the world's 1,000 best.

 The Michelin Guide began reviewing restaurants in Taipei in 2018 and Taichung in 2020.
 The 2020 Michelin awarded stars to 30 restaurants in Taiwan, four in Taichung and 26 in Taipei.
-With three stars the cantonese restaurant Le Palais is the country's highest rated restaurant.
+With three stars, the Cantonese restaurant Le Palais is the country's highest rated restaurant.
 The 2020 list also bestowed the Bib Gourmand on 54 restaurants in Taipei and 21 in Taichung.
+The expansion of the Michelin Guide to Taiwan increased international recognition for Taiwanese restaurants.
+In 2023, the Michelin Guide was expanded to Tainan and Kaohsiung.

 There are significant differences between the fine dining scenes in Taipei and Taichung.
-In Taichung an emphasis is placed on ceremony with large tables and private rooms common, a premium is also placed on parking with restaurants having more than 100 parking spaces.
+In Taichung, an emphasis is placed on ceremony with large tables and private rooms common, a premium is also placed on parking with restaurants having more than 100 parking spaces.
 This is due in part to Taichung's strong small and medium enterprises as well as a multitude of informal recreational and fraternal organizations.
-In Taipei fine dining restaurants and tables are generally smaller with most customers being couples or small groups, in general service is less formal than in Taichung.
-In Taipei there is more international influence in the fine dining scene while Taichung retains a strong affinity with traditional dishes.
+In Taipei, fine dining restaurants and tables are generally smaller with most customers being couples or small groups, in general, service is less formal than in Taichung.
+In Taipei, there is more international influence in the fine dining scene while Taichung retains a strong affinity with traditional dishes.
+In the 2010s, fine dining restaurants which more closely followed international trends proliferated in Taichung.
+Lanshu Chen was particularly important in gaining Taichung international recognition.